 The easiest and fastest way to collect donations is by sharing your fundraising page link.
 Donations received on your participant page will be automatically credited toward your fundraising goal.

-If you receive any cheques, please mail them to our Home Office at 2 Lansing Square, Suite 601 Toronto, ON M2J 4P8, along with a note indicating which participant or team the funds should be credited to.
+If you receive any cheques, please mail them to The Leukemia and Lymphoma Society of Canada P.O. box 9713 Station M, Calgary, Alberta, T2P 0E9, along with a note indicating which participant or team the funds should be credited to.
 Cheques should be made payable to the Leukemia & Lymphoma Society of Canada or LLSC.
 Include the donor’s name, mailing address, and email (if they would like to receive an electronic tax receipt).
 You can expect to see these funds displayed in your Fundraising page within two weeks after we have received the cheque(s).

-How do I submit donations from a fundraising event I’ve hosted?
+How do I submit donations from a fundraising event I’ve hosted on my own?